goodrobots/MAVCesium/README.md

 * Install the python dependencies located in [requirements.txt](https://github.com/SamuelDudley/MAVCesium/blob/master/mavproxy_cesium/app/requirements.txt) via pip
 * Either add the mavproxy_cesium directory from this repo to your PYTHON_PATH or copy and paste the mavproxy_cesium directory and its contents into your MAVProxy modules folder
 * (Optional but recommended) Get a free bing maps api key from [here](https://www.bingmapsportal.com/) and insert the key in [api_keys.txt](https://github.com/SamuelDudley/MAVCesium/blob/master/app/api_keys.txt#L1)
-* Run [MAVProxy](https://github.com/Dronecode/MAVProxy) and load the MAVCesium module with the '''module load cesium''' command in the MAVProxy console
+* Run [MAVProxy](https://github.com/Dronecode/MAVProxy) and load the MAVCesium module with the `module load cesium` command in the MAVProxy console
-* Point your webgl enabled browser to http://127.0.0.1:5000/ and you should see the air vehicle in the center of your screen
+* Point your webgl enabled browser to http://127.0.0.1:5000/ and you should see the air vehicle in the center of your screen with a HUD overlay

 * For bonus points replace the [Griffon Aerospace MQM-170 Outlaw gltf model](https://github.com/SamuelDudley/MAVCesium/blob/master/mavproxy_cesium/app/static/DST/models/rat.gltf) with something that resembles your air vehicle!
 You can convert .dae models to .gltf using [this](https://cesiumjs.org/convertmodel.html) online tool

 ### Module usage
 The top bar of the MAVCesium display contains similar data to the MAVProxy map.
 Here you will find the cursor lat, lon, alt and information on left click positions.
 You can access the (currently limited) context menu via double right click, while camera controls and settings can be found in the upper right of the screen.
+HUD overlay visibility can be toggled by pressing `h` when the MAVCesium display is active and can be made smaller via a button in the settings menu.

 If you get it running or find it useful let me know :) Issues and pull requests welcome!